Why AI Takes Your Clients' Stakeholder Interview Answers Literally -- And How to Get the Layer Underneath

 At $200 to $300 per hour, a single audit eats 40+ hours of your time.
 That's $8,000 to $12,000 in labor before you've written a single finding.
 The bulk of those hours aren't spent on insight generation.
 They're spent on pattern matching: reading transcript after transcript, trying to remember whether what the CFO said in Interview 3 contradicts what the operations lead said in Interview 6.

-AI consultants describe this consistently.
-One called audit analysis "time-consuming" and said it "can become a never-ending thing."
+Consulting firm founders describe this consistently.
+One called the analysis "time-consuming" and said it "can become a never-ending thing."
 Another described the hours consumed by synthesis as "a major pain point."

 They're not complaining about the work being hard.
 They're complaining about $300-per-hour expertise being spent on a task that's 80% reading and 20% actual diagnosis.